Mkohm/detekt-hint/README.md

 gem "danger-kotlin_detekt", "~> 0.0.3"
 ```

-Create a `Dangerfile` with the following contents
+- Create a `Dangerfile` with the following contents in the root of your repository
 ```
 # Use the kotlin_detekt danger-plugin
 #kotlin_detekt.filtering = true